joomla-projects/joomla-cypress/README.md

 - **`config`** *(object)*: Configuration object containing sitename, name, username, password, email, db_type, db_host, db_port, db_user, db_password, db_name and db_prefix.

-:point_right: The use of `db_port` for a non-standard database port currently (August 2024) only works for MariaDB and MySQL.
+:point_right: Using the `db_port` option to specify a non-standard database port is supported for MariaDB and MySQL, as well as for PostgreSQL when using Joomla 5.3 or later.

 ##### Example